 Sue: They’ll have to get the builders in now.
-And get a gardener while you’re at it.
+And they should get a gardener while they’re at it.
 The grounds are an overgrown mess.

-The Second Doctor and Shockeye arrive at the restaurant run by Oscar and Anita.
+The Second Doctor and Shockeye arrive at Oscar and Anita’s restaurant.

 Sue: What are the chances of that?

-The Sixth Doctor takes his fondness for cats too far.
+At which point the Sixth Doctor decides to take his fondness for cats a little too far.

-Oscar presents his guests with the bill.
-Shockeye offers to pay with a twenty narg note.
+When Oscar presents his guests with the bill, Shockeye offers to pay with a twenty narg note.

 Sue: How many zonks do you get to the narg?

-The only tip Oscar gets that night is from the end of a knife.
+Unfortunately, the only tip Oscar gets that night is attached to a knife.

-Sue: No, he didn’t just… He can’t have… Did he?
-Oh my God, he has.
+Sue: He didn’t just… He can’t have… Did he?
+Oh my God, he has!
 That was shocking.
 I didn’t think that would happen in a million years.
 We were watching a comedy a minute ago!

-Sue: That managed to be shocking and ridiculous at the same time.
-What the hell just happened?
+Sue: Well, that managed to be shocking and ridiculous at the same time.

 Oscar’s girlfriend is left to pick up the pieces.